HarrisonWAffel/terminal-chat/README.md

 # Terminal Chat

-a Peer to peer terminal chat application featuring end to end AES encryption, a GUI, and other features.
+a Peer to peer terminal chat application featuring end to end AES encryption, gRPC, a GUI, and other features.

 ![example](./screen-shot.png)